jloh02/competitive-coding-archive/CodeJam2020/README.md

-# Google CodeJam 2019
+# Google CodeJam 2020
 Result: Qualified for Round 1
 Organized By: Google

-First time participating.
-Qualified for Round 1 but did really badly.
-Sorry but I don't know what I was writing either in 2019.
+Second time participating.
+Qualified for Round 1 and still did really badly.
+I still don't know what I was writing either in 2020 after NOI 2020.
+Somehow my ranking in 2019 was higher???